aggression-to-the-mean/AttM/For-The-People/_posts/2021-01-20-Understanding-Fight-Odds.md

 <br>

-Using these equations, we can see that Holloway has about a 62% probability of victory:
+Using these equations, we can see that Magny has about a 60% probability of victory:

-> Implied Probability Of Holloway = -(-160)/(-(-160)+100) = 0.615
+> Implied Probability Of Magny = 150/(150+100) = 60

 <br>

-Conversely, Kattar appears to have approximately a 42% probability of
+Conversely, Chiesa appears to have approximately a 45.5% probability of
 victory:

-> Implied Probability Of Kattar = 100/(140 + 100) = 0.416
+> Implied Probability Of Chiesa = 100/(120 + 100) = 45.5

 <br>

 At this point, you may have noticed that something is wrong… The Implied Probabilities don’t add up to 100%!
-Indeed, 62% + 42% = 104%.
+Indeed, 60% + 45.5% = 105.5%.

 This is by design.
-The surplus of percentage points (in this case 4%) is referred to as the overround.
+The surplus of percentage points (in this case 5.5%) is referred to as the overround.

 <br>

 Overround
 =========

-The overround guarantees that the oddsmaker (in this case, 5Dimes) turns a profit.
+The overround guarantees that the oddsmaker (in this case, BetWay) turns a profit.
 By contrast, the overround makes it more difficult for bettors to earn money, especially in the long run.
 As a bettor, the odds are stacked against you.